 Costa rica has many Volcanos to visit, both active and inactive.
 Some of those include : Poas, Arenal, Turrialba, Irazu, Barva, Rincon de La Vieja, and Chirripo.
-The more dormant ones have settlements along the ridges and can be climbed either by foot or car.
-The heavily active ones can be viewed from a distance and often put on quite a show if the weather is clear.
+Dormant ones have settlements along the ridges and can be climbed either by foot or car.
+The most active ones can be viewed from a distance and often put on quite a show if the weather is clear.

-Volcanoes are essentially the mountains of Costa Rica.
-They push passing air upwards where it is colder, colliding with the rock and heat of the volcanos, so to create clouds which eventually fill up and drop the water back down on them and the surrounding areas.
-As a result surrounding valleys have very lush but often wet climates.
-Neighboring forests, or cloud forests, form because of the heavy amount of clouds passing through – truly magical.
+Making up many mountains along the spine of Costa Rica, they push passing air upwards where it is colder, which collides with the rock and heat of the volcanos, creating clouds.
+Those clouds eventually fill up and drop the water back down on the volcanoes and the surrounding areas in the form of mist and rain creating incredibly lush forests.
+Neighboring forests often become cloud forests because of the heavy amount of clouds passing through creating a truly magical ecosystem.
 All the rain results in almost steroidal growth of flora and fauna in those areas.

 Poas volcano is the closest and most accessible one to our villa.
 It is one of a two volcanos that can be viewed from the rim and visitors can look directly into the crater.
 The drive will take you thru a variety of ecosystems as you climb the mountain, coffee farms, agricultural properties and small villages.
 The viewing platform of Poas was temporarily closed in April 2017 because of seismic activity which you can view here.
 The ride up the mountain is still a beautiful drive and safe.
 It will take you through coffee farms and cloud forests.
 Click here to see our day trip suggestions for visiting that area.